Virtual Public Hearings

 It is imperative that you follow this two-step process if you wish to present comments.
-There will be not an option to request to speak during the hearing if you have not already done so.
+There will not be an option to request to speak during the hearing if you have not already done so 24 hours in advance.

 Ground Rules for Virtual Public Hearings

 - All public hearings will be recorded by a stenographer and become part of the official public record relevant to the specific project.

 - Due to the nature of these formal proceedings, DEP staff will not be able to address questions about the proposed action during the hearing.